 The result is displayed at the log tab.

-Validate the data which has been queried from MaxCompute ODPS table with source file.
+Validate the data which has been queried from MaxCompute table with source file.

-Ingesting data from OSS in DataWorks IDE is user friendly and easy, can be done end to end using web-based approach, which enabled customers especially business users to do it quickly and simply, allowing them to focus their time and effort on more important tasks - running computation of big data.
+Ingesting data from OSS in DataWorks IDE is user friendly and easy, can be done end to end using web-based approach, which enabled customers especially business users to do it quickly, allowing them to focus their time and effort on more important tasks - running computation of big data.

 |Products||Product Links for Reference|